DSStoffer/dsstoffer.github.io/Rtoot.md

  AIC =  3.1309    AICc =  3.2768    BIC =  3.4974
 ```

-`mtcars` is an R data set of gas consumption (`mpg`) and various design aspects.
+`mtcars` is an R data set of gas consumption (`mpg`) and various car design aspects.
 The design aspects are  related, thus the high VIFs.
 Also notice that the engine size (`disp`) coefficient has the wrong sign because bigger engines don't get better gas mileage.
 Also, nothing but weight (`wt`) is significant because the SEs are inflated.

 <br/>
 &#128312;&#128312;&#128312;&#128312;&#128312;